null

 How to Soundproof a Hollow Core Door

-The only foolproof way to soundproof a hollow core door is to replace it with a solid core one.
+You can't soundproof a hollow core door.
+You have to start by replacing it with a solid core one.
 There are ways to reduce sound in your hollow core door by a few decibels, such as sealing up the air gaps around the door with a bottom door seal.
 If you just want a very small reduction, you can get a cheap one on Amazon.
 The sound reduction will be somewhere from not noticeable to barely noticeable.
 But the only way to really make a big difference is to replace the hollow door entirely with a solid core door.

 We would NOT recommend one of our Door Seal Kits for a hollow core door, because the door itself will still be letting significant sound through.